NixOS/rfcs/rfcs/0000-nixos-containers.md

 (such as `networking.useHostResolvConf` or `containers.<name>.macvlans`) are dropped and have to be implemented by specifying unit options for `systemd` in the NixOS module system.

-The state-directory in `/var/lib/containers/<name>` is also usable by `systemd-nspawn` directly.
+The state directory in `/var/lib/containers/<name>` is also usable by `systemd-nspawn` directly.
 Thus, the following steps are necessary:

 * Port existing container options to the new module (documentation describing how this can be done for each feature **has** to be written before this is considered ready).
 * Most of the NixOS configuration can be easily reused except for the following differences:
   * `networkd` is used inside the container rather than scripted networking.
 This means that NixOS's networking configuration may require adjustment.
-However the basic `networking.interfaces` API is also supported by the `networkd` stack.
+However the basic `networking.interfaces` interface is also supported by the `networkd` stack.
 More notable is that `eth0` inside the container is named `host0` by default.
-  * As soon as the config is ready to deploy, the state-directory in `/var/lib/containers` has to be copied to `/var/lib/machines`.
+  * As soon as the config is ready to deploy, the state directory in `/var/lib/containers` has to be copied to `/var/lib/machines`.
   * Deploy & reboot.
   * See also https://github.com/Ma27/nixpkgs/blob/networkd-containers/nixos/tests/container-migration.nix as POC.